HackNuke/botlib/docs/index.rst

  | cp /usr/local/share/botd/botd.service /etc/systemd/system
  | systemctl enable botd --now

-the botd program uses botc as it's cli for configuration.
+the botd program uses botctl as it's cli for configuration.

- | botc cfg
+ | botctl cfg
  | cc=! channel=#botd nick=botd port=6667 server=localhost sleep=30

-PROGRAMMING
+ (*) default channel/server is #botd on localhost

+programming
 ===========

 **BOTLIB** is programmable, to program the bot you have to have the code